apache/flink/docs/internals/general_arch.md

 - `flink-dist`: The *distribution* project.
 It defines how to assemble the compiled code, scripts, and other resources into the final folder structure that is ready to use.

-- `flink-contrib`: A series of projects that are in an early version.

 - `flink-quickstart`: Scripts, maven archetypes, and example programs for the quickstarts and tutorials.

-- `flink-contrib`: Useful tools contributed by users.
-The code is maintained mainly by external contributors.
+- `flink-contrib`: A series of projects that are in an early version and useful tools contributed by users.
+The code for the latter is maintained mainly by external contributors.
 The requirements for code being accepted into `flink-contrib` are lower compared to the rest of the code.